 Share this:

-Assistance programs for Hamilton County homeowners: relief for mortgages, utilities, taxes, and repairs
+Assistance programs for Hamilton County homeowners: Find relief for mortgages, utilities, taxes, and repairs

-The federal government, the State of Ohio, Hamilton County, and the City of Cincinnati provide financial and public assistance.
-They offer relief payments, grants, abatements and tax credits to ease the burden of homeownership.
-These housing programs are designed to help homeowners maintain safe, energy-efficient homes and reduce foreclosures and unsafe living conditions.
+The federal government, the State of Ohio, Hamilton County, the City of Cincinnati, and various local organizations provide financial and public assistance to ease the burden of homeownership.
+Homeowner assistance programs are designed to help homeowners maintain safe and energy-efficient homes, thereby reducing the likelihood of foreclosures and unsafe living conditions.

-This article is as current as the publication date.
-Readers are encouraged to confirm the information before acting.
+This article is current as of the publication date.
+Readers are encouraged to verify the information before taking action.

 Mortgage, Utility, and Property Tax Relief and Assistance for Hamilton County Homeowners